Belly Binders…To Bind or Not to Bind (UPDATED)

 For the unfamiliar, the concept of “belly binding” might conjure a somewhat uncomfortable image in our heads but it’s quite the opposite.
 However, it does have its setbacks, which I’ll further elaborate later on.

-The function of most “belly binders” is to make the belly smaller with compression.
-That is, bringing the belly back to the spine.
-That is the role of your inner most abdominal muscle…..the transverse abdominal muscle.
-Most people have never strengthened this muscle so it is difficult for the transverse muscle to perform this action of compression!
-If you are wearing a belly binder, wanting it to perform the function that your transverse muscle is supposed to do, your weak abdominal muscles will remain weak.
+First, you need to know its function.
+The function of most “belly binders” is to simply make the belly smaller with compression.
+That is, slowly bringing the belly back to the spine.
+Originally, this is the role of your innermost abdominal muscle - the transverse abdominal muscle, however, most people have never strengthened this muscle so it is difficult for the transverse muscle to perform this action of compression!

 Already convinced?
 Belly binders do sound like a good enough deal, don’t they?

 Before you start considering purchasing one for yourself, it is important to note that wearing a belly binder and wanting it to perform the function that your transverse muscle is supposed to do may actually be not good.
 This might result in making your abdominal muscles continue to remain in a weakened state since your underdeveloped muscles will then simply depend on the belly binder.